programminghistorian/ph-submissions/lessons/fetch-and-parse-data-with-openrefine.md

 To construct a orderly data set, it is necessary to parse the JSON and split each newspaper into its own row.

 GREL's `parseJson()` function allows us to select a key name to retrieve the corresponding values.
-Add a new column based on *fetch* with the name `items` and enter this expression:
+Add a new column based on *fetch* with the name "items" and enter this expression:

 ```
 value.parseJson()['items'].join("|||")